Xakkusu/hangman-game/README.md

 - [os](https://docs.python.org/3/library/os.html) - Used to clear the terminal when displaying new content.
 - [gspread](https://docs.gspread.org/en/latest/) - Used to access and update data in Google spreadsheets.
 - [random](https://docs.python.org/3/library/random.html) - Used to get a random movie title from the spreadsheet.
-- [functools](https://docs.python.org/3/library/functools.html) - Used to to get rid of empty string values in list from spreadsheet.
+- [functools](https://docs.python.org/3/library/functools.html) - Used to to get rid of empty string values in lists from the spreadsheet.
 - [time](https://docs.python.org/3/library/time.html) - Used to delay some code for a few seconds, such as the bye bye statement.
 - [pandas](https://pandas.pydata.org/) - Used to display and sort leaderboard according to certain attributes.
 - [colorama](https://pypi.org/project/colorama/) - Used to give fore- and background color to certain parts of the code.